MalaganMan/Panels/JaniKasurinen/README.md

 "Korg Prophecy Editor.bpanelz" has surely still many bugs and only few modulators are now fetched from the program bulk dump, but likewise to Z1 panel file handling and sysex-dumping works fully already.
 - 2024 May 7th: Minor formatting and more modulators fetched from patch midi dump.
 - 2024 May 7th: Modulation OSC fixed.
 Formatting.
 Few more modulators called from patch dump.
+- 2024 May 8th: Bug fixes.
+More modulators from patch dump.
+More saving and loading functionality, arp patterns, global and program writes to current and slot separated.

 - Korg Prophecy and Z1 panels are done from basis of this panel: https://ctrlr.org/710/ done by person with signature "jms" on CTRLR.ORG
 - A huge thank for the initial work done back in 2013 =)!